z0rr0/hashq/README.md

 type Connection struct {
 	// some fields
 }
-// can return always true if it isn't needed func (con *Connection) CanClose() bool {...}
+// CanClose can return always true if it isn't needed
+// it only skip used elements without locks. func (con *Connection) CanClose() bool {...}
-func (con *Connection) Close() {...}
+// Close should contain all needed locks/unlocks. func (con *Connection) Close() {...}

 pool := New(poolSzie, &Connection{}, false)